ElvenTools/elven-tools-website/src/docs/recipes.md

 It is an example with the default Gateway endpoint for the devnet.
 You can do the same for the testnet and mainnet.

 Important!
-When nothing is provided, the CLI will use the default, public Elrond API endpoint (api.elrond.com, devnet-api.elrond.com, testnet-api.elrond.com).
+When nothing is provided, the CLI will use the default, public MultiversX API endpoint (api.elrond.com, devnet-api.elrond.com, testnet-api.elrond.com).
 When the `gatewayProviderEndpoint` is set, it will always overwrite the `apiProviderEndpoint`.

 ### How to use allowlist